Today in World War II History—July 4, 1940 & 1945

 After the Luftwaffe destroys a British convoy off Sussex, Churchill orders fighter protection for convoys.

-At the New York World’s Fair, a bomb explodes in the British Pavilion, killing 2 policemen; the case is never solved and was possibly caused by sabotage.
+At the New York World’s Fair, a bomb explodes in the British Pavilion, killing 2 policemen; the case is never solved and was possibly caused by sabotage or possibly by a British agent trying to gain sympathy for the Allied cause,

 Canadian troops riot in Aldershot, England, over not being shipped home; no damage or injuries.